 ABOUT

 The first regional production of Dave Malloy's Natasha, Pierre and the Great Comet of 1812 (Tantrum Theater 2022) is one of Chris' most notable scenic designs.
-In addition, His design for Mary Zimmerman's The Secret in the Wings which was featured as an invited production at KCACTF Region 2 (West Liberty University 2019).
+In addition, his design for Mary Zimmerman's The Secret in the Wings was featured as an invited production at KCACTF Region 2 (West Liberty University 2019).

 In addition to design, he is a skilled draftsperson, model maker, scenic painter, and carpenter.